Music

 Music can play an important role in improving children’s health and wellbeing, as well as building skills such as self-confidence, creativity and a sense of achievement.

 At Coulsdon C of E Primary School our class teachers teach music from Early Years to Year 3 using the Kapow Primary Music scheme of work.
-The children in Year 3 all learn to play the recorder.
-We have a specialist music teacher, Mr Holland who teaches the guitar to all Year 4 children.
-He also teaches curriculum music to Years 5 and 6 for a term and a half each.
+The children in Year 3 all learn to play the recorder in the summer term.
+We are fortunate to have a specialist music teacher, Mr Holland who teaches the guitar to all Year 4 children.
+He also teaches curriculum music to Years 5 and 6 for a term each.
 Class teachers use the Kapow Primary Music scheme for the rest of the year.

 Early Years